 Sleep and Immune Function

 Scientists believe that sleep may help to regulate our circulating T and B cells (cells responsible for immunity).
 A strong immune system can fight disease more effectively.
 If good quality sleep facilitates better immunity, it’s no surprise that during times of illness we want to sleep more.
-But what has led scientists to draw a link between sleep, immunity and disease recovery?
+But what has led scientists to draw a link between sleep, immunity, and disease recovery?

 A study published in Sleep Journal found that people who regularly slept less than 5 hours per night were much more likely to contract the common cold.
-The researchers concluded that a lack of sleep made people more susceptible to illness because it weakened their immune system.
+The researchers concluded that a lack of sleep made people more susceptible to illness because it weakened their immune systems.

 It follows that, if poor sleep encourages the flu to take hold, oversleeping when sick might help the body to recover.
 So, if you find yourself sleeping for 10 or 12 hours at a time, your body is probably busy restoring immunity.